 Here is some information on gym training for trekking.
 There is never a one size fits all your training so it is important to seek professional advice.
 You should consider getting a fitness test.
-For bigger expeditions consider doing a vo2 max test and really build a program that makes sense for you.
+For bigger expeditions consider doing a vo2 max test and really build a program based on your specific results.
 You will also need to consider the time it will take in achieving specific results.
 Check out our top tips for gym training and start mapping out your training plan today.
 Follow us on Instagram.

 1).
 Walking up and Down Hills

-If you really want to access your ability get on a plane and come to Colorado.
+If you really want to access your ability get on a plane and come to Colorado and test yourself on 14,000 foot peaks.
 We have hills, mountains, altitude and can help you understand the training required for your trip.
-I highly recommend taking on a 3 day adventure culminating with a 14er (14,000 foot/ 4,300m peak).
-We can help.
+I highly recommend taking on a 3/4 day adventure culminating with a 14er, 14,000 foot/ 4,300m peak.

 Join a hiking group or club and hike with added weight on your back.
 Building up the weight you carry is key to adding the critical strength and conditioning needed to get the body ready for mountain adventures.
 Building the weight you carry in the gym and on the hills will be critical to gaining the muscle memory and conditioning needed.